alvarobartt/understanding-resnet/README.md

 __TL;DR__ In Residual Learning the layers are reformulated as learning residual functions with reference to the layer inputs.
 These networks are easier to optimize, and can gain accuracy from considerably increased depth.
-Along this repository not just an explanation is provided but also a minimal implementation of a small ResNet for CIFAR10 with 20 layers.
+Along this repository not just an explanation is provided but also the implementation of the ResNet architecture written in PyTorch, MXNet and JAX.
+Additionally, here you will also find the ResNet20 trained with CIFAR10, as proposed by the authors; which is the smallest ResNet described in the original paper.

 ## :crystal_ball: Future Tasks